When Can We Answer Queries Using Result-Bounded Data Interfaces?: Schema simplification for expressive constraints

-We say that a schema $\aschema$ is \emph{RA choice simplifiable} if any CQ that has an RA-plan over~$\aschema$ has one over its choice simplification.
+Recall that the choice simplification of a result-bounded schema is obtained by changing every result-bounded method to have bound~$1$.
+We say that a schema $\aschema$ is \emph{choice simplifiable for RA plans} if any CQ that has an RA plan over~$\aschema$ has one over its choice simplification.
 The following result is the counterpart to Theorem~\ref{thm:simplifychoice}:

-\begin{theorem} Let $\aschema$ be a schema with constraints in equality-free first-order logic (e.g., TGDs), and let $Q$ be a CQ that is access-determined \wrt\ $\aschema$.
-Then $Q$ is also access-determined in the choice simplification of~$\aschema$. \end{theorem}
+\begin{thm} Let $\aschema$ be a schema with constraints in equality-free first-order logic (e.g., TGDs), and let $Q$ be a CQ that is access-determined \wrt\ $\aschema$.
+Then $Q$ is also access-determined in the choice simplification $\aschema^\dagger$ of~$\aschema$. \end{thm}

 The proof follows that of Theorem~\ref{thm:simplifychoice} with no surprises, using Lemma~\ref{lem:enlargera}.